Women’s Day and the power of the feminine

 But I haven’t denied or suppressed my experiences or feelings either.

 “There is a feeling we have sometimes of betraying some mission that we are mandated to fulfill, and being unable to fulfill it.
 And then coming to understand the real mandate was to stand guiltless in the predicament in which you find yourself.”
 Leonard Cohen

 You have to allow yourself to be who you are, and where you are.
 You have to “stand guiltless in the predicament in which you find yourself.”
 You have to feel your feelings, and go through the experience.
 It’s called the paradoxical theory of change.
 When you stop trying to change, and allow yourself to be who you are … magically … you begin to change.

 My ninth trip to India the most transformative of all

-On this trip to India, my ninth, I have felt the power of change, and India’s magic, like never before.
+On my ninth India in 2016/17, I felt the power of change, and India’s magic, like never before.
 From almost the day I landed, I started to feel better.
 A prestigious award made my work feel validated.
 In a strange and magical moment in Mumbai, I felt the shackles around my heart loosen.
 After undergoing Ayurvedic treatment at Hitayu Ayurvedic Clinic in Udupi, I began recovering from the thyroid condition: I lost 10-15 pounds, started to get my energy back, and resumed my daily yoga practise.
 Then at the end of 2016, I met someone who opened my heart and kick-started a torrent of Shakti energy, making me feel about 20 years old!
 I cannot underestimate the power of a Shiva-Shakti connection and what it can do for you.

 And now I feel younger, more positive, healthy, and energetic than I have in many years.
 And if you said I would feel like this a year ago, I would not have believed you.
 I never thought I would feel this alive again, this well again.